 Even better, Saundersfoot is within walking and cycling distance of some of the most stunning, natural landscapes in the UK.

-Use this travel guide to discover the most fun things to do in Saundersfoot and ensure you don’t miss out on the highlights of this pretty Welsh seaside resort.
+Use this travel guide to discover the best attractions and most fun things to do in Saundersfoot.

 Things to do in Saundersfoot

 We keep returning to Saundersfoot, as it ticks all the boxes for our family and it’s now one of our favourite holiday destinations.
-There are plenty of things to do in the town and day trips within a short distance.
+You’ll find plenty of things to do in the town and some fantastic places to visit near Saundersfoot.

 Here is a round-up of our favourite things to do in Saundersfoot:-